Faculty & Staff

 Professional Publications & Contributions

 I joined the History Department at the University of Massachusetts Boston in 2012, after earning a PhD from Johns Hopkins University in 2010 and teaching writing at Princeton University for two years.
 My research focuses on health, healing, and the body in early modern England.
-My first book, Ill Composed, examines the ways gender shaped patients' perceptions in the 1600s and early 1700s.
+My first book, Ill Composed, examines how gender shaped patients' perceptions in the 1600s and 1700s.
 The book was a finalist for the 2015 Berkshire Conference of Women Historians Book Award and short-listed for a 2016 British Medical Association Book Award.
-I am in the early stages of new research on the history of venereal disease.
+I am working on a new book on the history of venereal disease.

 Professor Weisser's CV